ashishsurana/openmoz/README.md

 We welcome new contributors to dive in and improve our webite.
 It's a great, hands-on way to learn how things work.Start by setting up evironment.

+Make a clone of your repo by typing
+  * $ git clone repourl

 ## How to setup environment ?

 After cloning OpneMoz repository to your local machines follow this steps: